LucaMalavolta/PyORBIT/docs/installation.md

 Nersted Sampling:

-- `dynesty`: a pure Python Dynamic Nested Sampling package for estimating Bayesian posteriors and evidences ([dynesty home page])
+- `dynesty`: a pure Python Dynamic Nested Sampling package for estimating Bayesian posteriors and evidence ([dynesty home page])
 - `UltraNest`: fit and compare complex models reliably and rapidly with advanced sampling techniques ([UltraNest home page])

 Other models:

-- `PyAstronomy`: a collection of astronomy related packages ([PyAstronomy home page])
+- `PyAstronomy`: a collection of astronomy-related packages ([PyAstronomy home page])
 - `starry`: a suite of tools for mapping stars and exoplanets based on timeseries data ([starry home page])
 - `spiderman`: A fast code to simulate secondary transits and phase curves ([spiderman home page])